 Through the SEED 1 and 2 cohorts, you will learn to:

 Please keep in mind that in order to participate in SEED 2, you will first need to successfully complete SEED 1.
-Furthermore, in order to participate in SEED 3, you will need to have successfully completed SEED 1 and 2.

 This year’s program facilitators will be Shari Koopman, professor, English; Rudy Darden, professor, English; Jeannie Rodriguez, library office systems manager; and Stanton Reed, professor, business/accounting.